kdaily/aws-cli/proposals/pr-contrib-guide.md

 ### Implementation

 A user can select an issue from the list of contribution ready issues and implement their change.
-The contributor should use the CONTRIBUTING guide as a reference for the criteria to be met before a contribution will be reviewed by the maintainers.
-This criteria includes passing validation checks, passing new and existing tests, code linting, and style checks.
-The contributor can also communicate with the maintainers on the issue with questions that arise.

 When the contributor has completed their implementation, they should open a pull request.
-The contribution is then given an initial inspection by the maintainers to confirm:
+The maintainers will respond within [TBD] business days on a pull request that is ready for review to acknowledge the request.
+The contribution is then given an pre-review by the maintainers to confirm:

 1. It is implemented in the manner described in the issue.
 1. It meets the criteria specified in the contribution guide.

-If the criteria are not satisfied, the maintainers will comment on the issue indicating what is work is needed.
-If a pull request becomes stale because the contributor is no longer actively engaged on it for more than [TBD] days, it should be reviewed to see if it is suitable for the maintainers to finish the work.
-If it is not, the pull request will be marked as stale and sent back to the queue of issues ready for contribution.
+If the criteria are not satisfied, the maintainers will comment on the issue specifically indicating what work is still required.
+If the contributor has questions, they should refer to the contributing guide documentation or ask the maintainers to clarify.

+If the contributor is no longer actively engaged by responding to comments from maintainers or making code changes for more than [TBD] days, the contribution is stale.
+Stale contributions should be reviewed by the maintainers enough progress has been made to finish.
+If not, the pull request will be closed and the corresponding issue will be marked as ready for contribution.

 ### Ready for review

-Once the criteria have been satisfied, the pull request is added to a queue for maintainer review.
-We will initially respond within [TBD] business days on a PR that is ready for review to acknowledge the request.
-This does not guarantee how long it will be until the PR is merged.
-We will limit the number of in flight pull request reviews to [TBD].
+Once the pre-review criteria from the implementation stage have been met, the pull request is added to a queue for maintainer review.
+This means that the maintainers will include the pull request in a prioritization process for review.
 The maintainers will select issues for review based on the following criteria:

-1. Bugs and documentation changes will be prioritized over feature requests.
 1. Completing the review of existing pull requests take precedence over new review requests.
 1. Older contributions will be selected before more recent ones.
+1. Bugs and documentation changes will be prioritized over feature requests.
 1. The time available to the maintainers will be considered against the complexity of the contribution.
+1. The maintainers will limit the number of active reviews to [TBD].

+The maintainers will also publicly announce when the review has begun.
+This does not guarantee how long it will be until it is merged.
 ### Review

-The maintainers will review the pull request and provide feedback or requested changes.
+Once a pull request has been prioritized for review, the maintainers will perform the review.
+This criteria for accepting a pull request includes:

+1. The code is readable and follows best practices and conventions.
+1. The change does not increase the maintainability in an unreasonable fashion.
+1. There is sufficient documentation, both in the code and for end users.

+The maintainers can request feedback and changes from the contributor by asking specific questions or specifying criteria that should be met to accept the pull request.
 If changes are requested, the contributor should make the changes within [TBD] business days.
 If the contributor does not respond within [TBD] days, the pull request will be marked as stale.
 If the implementation matches the proposal and the maintainers have time to allocate, the maintainers will